groupdocs-search/GroupDocs.Search-Products/content/search/java/document/txt.en.md

     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
-       [GroupDocs.Search for Java](/search/java/) is a robust document search and indexing library that supports over 70 file formats, including PDF, Word, Excel, images, and ZIP archives.
+       [GroupDocs.Search for Java](/search/java/) is a robust document search and indexing library that supports over 70 file formats, including PDF, Word, PowerPoint, Excel, images, and ZIP archives.
 It enables fast, precise, and scalable search capabilities for large document collections.

 ############################# Steps ############################
 steps: